ankitshekhawat/twitter-to-rss/README.md

 python tweet2rss.py
 I use it with an hourly cronjob script

- Before running, edit settings.py for twitter account details and the rss feed meta data details
+ Before running, edit settings.py for twitter and readability account details and the rss feed meta data details

-## Todo
-* Create an option for using readability api instead of readability-lxml.